 Norwalk is a somewhat small city located in the state of Iowa.
 With a population of 11,517 people and three constituent neighborhoods, Norwalk is the 43rd largest community in Iowa.
 There's nothing like the smell of a brand new house, and in Norwalk, you'll find that a large proportion of houses were recently built.
 New growth in residential real estate is an indication that people are choosing to move to Norwalk, and putting down their money on brand new construction.
 Norwalk’s real estate is, on average, some of the newest in the nation.
 Norwalk does seem to be experiencing an influx of affluent people, because the median household income is $82,289.00.

 Norwalk real estate is some of the most expensive in Iowa, although Norwalk house values don't compare to the most expensive real estate in the U.S.

 The people who call Norwalk home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Norwalk residents report their race to be White, followed by Asian.
-Important ancestries of people in Norwalk include Irish, English, Danish, and Italian.
+The greatest number of Norwalk residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Norwalk include German, Irish, English, Norwegian, and Dutch.

 The most common language spoken in Norwalk is English.
-Other important languages spoken here include Spanish and Serbo-Croatian.
+Other important languages spoken here include Polish and Spanish.